MahmoudsMohammed/Library-Admin/README.md

 ## Overview

-### The Loan-Calculator features
+### The Library-Admin features

 Users should be able to:

-- Write the loan amount, interest, and years to repay then get the total payment, monthly payment, and total interest.
-- If you forget one of the input fields then the alert will appear to warn you.
+- Add book to the Books list
+- Delete the book from the list
+- See the alert if you want to add a book with uncompleted fields
+- Save and delete to local storage to keep the list even when reloading the page

 ### Screenshot